ozgurozmen/IoD-Crypt/Dronecrypt_ARM/FourQ_ARM/README.md

 By default `EXTENDED_SET` is enabled, which sets the following compilation flags: `-fwrapv -fomit-frame-pointer -funroll-loops`.
 To disable this, use `EXTENDED_SET=FALSE`.
 Users are encouraged to experiment with the different flag options.

+Note: The code is not tested ARMv6 or ARMv7 architecture

 ### Building the library for Cortex-M4 on the STM32F4DISCOVERY board